AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-model.md

 ## Download the required assets {#assets}

-Before you proceed with this tutorial you must create the required schemas and datasets.
+Before you proceed with this tutorial, you must create the required schemas and datasets.
 Visit the tutorial for [creating the Luma propensity model schemas and datasets](../models-recipes/create-luma-data.md) to download the required assets and set up the pre-requisites.

 ## Get started with the [!DNL JupyterLab] notebook environment